-- The most important thing you can do if you are living with HIV is to take your ARVs correctly and regularly as advised by the healthcare provider (this is known as adherence to treatment).
-This is especially important if you are pregnant because your treatment will suppress your viral load (how much HIV is in the blood) and a suppressed viral load reduces the chances of passing on HIV to your baby.
+- The main thing you need to do if you are living with HIV is to take your treatment correctly and regularly as advised by the healthcare provider (this is known as adherence to treatment).
+This is especially important if you are pregnant because your treatment will suppress your viral load (how much HIV is in the blood), and a suppressed viral load lowers the chances of passing on HIV to your baby.

-- It is important to book for antenatal care visits (also called ANC) early as soon as you suspect you are pregnant.
+- It is important to book for antenatal care (ANC) visits as soon as you suspect you are pregnant.
 You also need to attend ALL 8 visits so that your healthcare provider can monitor you closely throughout your pregnancy.